Links on VR Source may earn us a commission, Learn more.

 Google has worked with quite a few partners to build the first wave of Daydream VR apps.
 They include The New York Times, Wall Street Journal, Hulu, Netflix, HBO, IMAX, USA Today, CNN, MLB, NBA and Lionsgate have all signed up to support the VR platform.

 Beyond that?
 There’s porn (enough said, right?), VR social apps, and a growing library of 360 degree videos from various sources.
 That’s just what already exists, and the potential continues to grow more and more each day.

 How much is it?

-The Google Pixel starts at $649, but devices like the Axon 7 are expected to get Daydream support too, and are considerably cheaper.
+The Google Pixel starts at $649, but devices like the Axon 7 now have Daydream support too, and are considerably cheaper.
 As for the headsets?
 The official Daydream View headset will set users back $79, and we expect most other OEM headsets will fall somewhere between $50 to $150 depending on extra sensors, build materials, and so forth.

 Where can I buy it?